6.4: Enzyme Inhibition

 \end{equation}

-An equation, shown in the diagram above, can be derived to show the effect of the noncompetitive inhibitor on the velocity of the reaction.
+The equation shown in the diagram above can be derived to describe the effect of a noncompetitive inhibitor on reaction velocity.
 Km is multiplied by 1+I/Kis, and S by 1+I/Kii in the denominator.
-We want to rearrange this equation to show how the inhibitor affects Km and Vm, not S. Rearranging the equation as shown above shows that Kmapp = Km(1+I/Kis)/(1+I/Kii) = Km when Kis=Kii, and Vmapp = Vm/(1+I/Kii).
-This shows that the Km is unchanged, and Vm decreases as we predicted.
+We want to rearrange this equation to show how the inhibitor affects Km and Vm, not S. Rearranging the equation as shown above shows that Kmapp = Km(1+I/Kis)/(1+I/Kii) = Km when Kis = Kii, and Vmapp = Vm/(1+I/Kii).
+This shows that Km remains unchanged and that Vm decreases as we predicted.
 The plot shows a series of lines intersecting on the x-axis as shown in Figure \(\PageIndex{12}\).
 Both the slope and the y-intercept are changed, which are reflected in the names of the two dissociation constants, Kis and Kii.
 Note that if I is zero, Kmapp = Km and Vmapp = Vm.
 Sometimes, the Kis and Kii inhibition dissociation constants are called Kc and Ku (competitive and uncompetitive inhibition dissociation constants.

-Move the sliders on this interactive graph below to show changes in Kis and Kii affect position on the graph where the lines intersect.
-Try to change their values to move the intersections of the graphs from the left top quadrant to the x-axis to the left bottom quadrant.
+Move the sliders on this interactive graph below to show how changes in Kis and Kii affect the position on the graph where the lines intersect.
+Try changing their values to shift the graph intersections from the top-left quadrant to the bottom-left quadrant.

 Here is an interactive graph showing v0 vs [S] for mixed inhibition with Vm and Km both set to 100.
 Change the sliders for [I] and Kis and see the effect on the graph